parkerfoshay/Big-Time/README.md

 # Scope of Learners Knowledge

-  This activity and presentation is meant for a learner that is familiar with the basics MQL but has experience with relational databases.
+  This activity and presentation is meant for a learner that is familiar with the basics of MQL but has experience with relational databases.
 The activity is not exclusive to any programming language.
 The learner should have some full-stack experience in their history, but it is not mandatory.